EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 - For the SLA, since this is a very serious issue, we are going to set it to Sev-A.
-  - As per las lab: Sev-A represents the highest priority level, typically reserved for critical issues that severely impact business operations or cause significant disruption.
+  - As per the last lab: Sev-A represents the highest priority level, typically reserved for critical issues that severely impact business operations or cause significant disruption.
   - Click update

 <img width="700" height="700" alt="Update Help Topic" src="https://github.com/user-attachments/assets/62f40770-7892-4d04-9035-af1bcc368f2d" />